 Hunting is permitted under applicable State game laws and regulations.
 Pets are welcome but must be leashed and controlled.
 Horses are allowed in camp only with a special use permit issued by a forest officer.

 Boggs Mountain Demonstration State Forest (BMDSF) is currently open year round for day use only.
 Day use hours are from sunrise to sunset.
 No camping or campfires are allowed on the property.
-Target shooting is allowed only at the designated shooting area.
-The shooting area is subject to temporary closures due to ongoing reforestation operations.
-Please call ahead to confirm whether the shooting area is open or closed.
+Target shooting is prohibited.
 All vehicles must stay on mapped, numbered roads.
 No Off-Highway Vehicle (OHV) use is permitted on BMDSF.
 The trail system has not yet been reestablished.
 Hiking, biking, and horseback riding is permitted; however, all recreational users must stay on numbered roads.
 Sections of BMDSF will be subject to temporary closures.
 Please observe all posted signs regarding road and area closures.